aspuru-guzik-group/selfies/README.md

 ---

-(∗) The eMolecules dataset is not included in the github repository, due to its size.
+(∗) The eMolecules dataset is not included in the GitHub repository, due to its size.
 For developers interested on testing using this set, one can download the dataset, and then split the file into chunks of 1 million SMILES using the following command in Windows: